 (Check out this article to learn more high-level consequences of not taking a proactive approach to assessing and managing risks.)

-It appears LCS did not factor risk associated with such a major decision, ignored warning signs.
+It appears LCS did not factor risk associated with such a major decision and ignored warning signs.

 This situation is a great case study as to why it’s important for any type of organization to assess risks around projects or big changes.
 In fact, I question whether any organizational best practices exist at LCS, whether it is strategic decision-making, project management, or vendor management.